ORANGE CITY COUNCIL

 Nil

+1 That Council authorise the General Manager to formally make Orange Local Environmental Plan 2011 – Amendment 4.
 2 That Council remove the Shiralee area from the Urban Release Area map so as to reduce any confusion during assessment of future development applications.
+3 That staff request the Department of Planning and Environment to proceed with notification of the amendment through publication on the Parliamentary Counsel website. |

 further considerations